-Section 8.1 Show your membership card
+Section 8.1 Provide your membership information

-To fill your prescription, show your plan membership card at the network pharmacy you choose.
-When you show your plan membership card, the network pharmacy will automatically bill the plan for our share of the costs of your covered prescription drug.
+To fill your prescription, provide your plan membership information, which can be found on your membership card, at the network pharmacy you choose.
+The network pharmacy will automatically bill the plan for our share of the costs of your drug.
 You will need to pay the pharmacy your share of the cost when you pick up your prescription.

-Section 8.2 What if you don't have your membership card with you?
+Section 8.2 What if you don't have your membership information with you?

-If you don't have your plan membership card with you when you fill your prescription, ask the pharmacy to call the plan to get the necessary information.
+If you don't have your plan membership information with you when you fill your prescription, you or the pharmacy can call the plan to get the necessary information.